-5.4.1 Enhance pedagogical approaches that support creativity, innovation, critical thinking and sustainable development
+5.4.1 Enhance pedagogical approaches that support creativity, innovation, critical thinking inclusivity and sustainable development

-- i.
-Reform pre-service teacher education training curricular at ECD Diploma, PTE, DTE and degree programmes to enable teachers to help learners acquire the minimum competencies for each level; - ii.
+- Reform pre-service teacher education training curricular at Early Childhood Development (ECD) Diploma, Primary Teacher Education (PTE), Diploma Teacher Education (DTE) and degree programmes to enable teachers to help all learners acquire the minimum competencies for each level; - ii.
 Build capacity of teacher trainers to enable them impart knowledge, skills, values and attitudes for implementation of the reformed curriculum; - iii.
-Design a comprehensive programme for retooling all teachers to be innovative and use modern instructional approaches; - iv.
+Design a comprehensive programme for re-tooling all teachers to be innovative and use modern instructional approaches;

+- iv.
 Develop, vet and approve ICT-based resources to support acquisition of required competencies; - v.
-Assure quality of programmes offered by all non-state actors implementing any teacher capacity development by having them submitted to KICD for vetting, evaluation and approval; - vi.
+Assure quality of programmes offered by all non-state actors implementing any teacher capacity development by having them submitted to KICD for vetting, - evaluation and approval; - vi.
 Review teacher professional development programmes to align them to the reformed curriculum; and - vii.
-Prepare teacher in-service programmes to equip them to handle children with special education needs, children in emergency situations, working children, children in nomadic communities in building resilience for schooling.
+Prepare teacher in-service programmes to equip them to handle children with special educational needs, children in emergency situations, working children, children in nomadic communities in building resilience for schooling.

-5.4.2 Enhance teacher quality for effective implementation of the competency based curriculum
+5.4.2 Enhance teacher quality for effective implementation of the competency-based curriculum

 - i.
-Develop and Implement a national teacher education policy; - ii.
+Develop and implement a national teacher education policy; - ii.
 Upgrade the PTE into a DTE programme; - iii.
 Establish ICT-based resources for teachers on the competency-based curriculum approach; - iv.
 Conduct continuous research on contemporary global trends in effective pedagogical approaches; - v.
-Develop a framework for training persons engaged in teaching without requisite preservice teacher training; - vi.
-Coordinate and harmonize the provision of in service teacher training; and - vii.
+Develop a framework for training persons engaged in teaching without requisite pre- service teacher training; - vi.
+Coordinate and harmonize the provision of in-service teacher training and; - vii.
 Promote transformative aspects of education.

-CHAPTER SIX: ASSESSMENT IN COMPETENCY BASED CURRICULUM
+CHAPTER SIX ASSESSMENT IN COMPETENCY - BASED CURRICULUM

-Develop more complete and fair learner evaluation processes, focusing on both cognitive and non-cognitive attributes (different domains), with fair balance between formative and summative assessments, considering both assessment of and assessment for learning.
+To develop more complete and fair learner evaluation processes, focusing on both cognitive and non-cognitive attributes (different domains), with fair balance between formative and summative assessments both of and for learning.

-Assessment forms are critical component of establishing how much learners have achieved.
+Assessment forms are a critical component of establishing how much learners have achieved.
 Curriculum assessment in Kenya has been summative.
 Curriculum implementation and assessment have been oriented towards the memorization of knowledge and facts.
 This means that what learners have acquired over many years is assessed within one sitting.
 This type of assessment cannot always measure learning outcome effectively.
 Most learners who have transited through the system are not graded using results from formative assessment to determine the learners' future success or failure.
 This further shows that a record of the learners' abilities cannot be made.

-There is a need to develop and establish a strong formative student assessment system to help teachers and school principals evaluate and address the specific learning need of their students, and of a summative student assessment system to help education authorities and managers make informed decisions about resource allocation; curriculum update; and investments as well as improve pedagogical practices.
-Other area in need of support is the preparation and dissemination of reports at different levels of the system
+There is a need to develop and establish a strong formative learner assessment system to help teachers and school principals evaluate and address the specific learning needs of their learners, and of a summative learner assessment system to help education authorities and managers make informed decisions about resource allocation, curriculum update and investments as well as improve pedagogical practices.
+Another area in need of support is the preparation and dissemination of reports at different levels of the system

-To enhance comprehensive understanding of the progress made by learners at all levels, MOEST will pursue the following policies:
+To enhance comprehensive understanding of the progress made by learners at all levels, MOE will pursue the following:

-- Establish mechanisms for conducting both formative and summative evaluation as a means of achieving comprehensive results of learning outcomes; - Create an enabling environment for performance based learning, and transform assessment to check knowledge, skills and abilities required for the performance of certain tasks; and - Initiate organizational linkages and networks to promote adoption and implementation of competency based assessment.
+- Establish mechanisms for conducting both formative and summative evaluation as a means of achieving comprehensive results of learning outcomes; - Create an enabling environment for performance-based learning, and transform assessment to check knowledge, skills and abilities required for the performance of certain tasks and: - Initiate organizational linkages and networks to promote adoption and implementation of competency-based assessment. - Institute flexibility in assessment towards enhancing participation and appropriateness for learners and trainees with special learning needs.